 Clean Hands are Essential to Good Health

 Anyone who has traveled a lot, especially on a cruise ship, will know that being in a closed environment accelerates the spread of germs from one person to another.
 One of the best ways to avoid illness is to keep your hands clean.
 For that reason, I can not emphasize enough the importance of hand soap, hand sanitizers and some latex or nitrile gloves.

 One thing to be aware of when shopping for your sanitizing wipes and hand sanitizer is to look for products with an alcohol content of 60% or more – preferably more.
 This is not an area where you want to be a cheapskate since the cost of these items is nominal to begin with.
 If you are interested in learning more about hand sanitation, I suggest that you read Survival Basics: Hand Sanitation For Good Hygiene which was researched and written after I became confused by the various marketing claims of hand sanitation items.

 Okay.
 So I have drilled you on the importance of cleanliness.
 We are now going to take a trip to the grocery or warehouse club and pick up some canned soup.
 This time we are going to get four cans per person.
 I personally chose the Healthy Choice Chicken Noodle or Chicken and Rice flavors since they are not overly salted but your mileage may vary.
 Pick out something you already eat and enjoy.
 Remember, this is not the time to experiment with something new and foreign to your palate.

 Finally, the last item this month is a portable radio plus batteries.
 Or, if you can swing the extra cost, a hand crank radio that also works on batteries or by solar power.
 I do have two personal favorites: the Kaito Portable Dynamo & Solar-Powered Radio and the Ambient Weather Emergency Solar Hand Crank Radio.
-Either one will serve you well but if you can not swing it budget wise, a good portable AM/FM radio can be had for less than $10.
+Either one will serve you well but if you can not swing it budget wise, a good portable AM/FM radio can be had for cheap.

 MONTH 5 TASKS: